 - The processes and procedures included in this guidebook apply to all of KIPDA's MPO Dedicated Funding Programs; variations by program are outlined.
-This includes: - Indiana programs: Congestion Mitigation and Air Quality (CMAQ-MPO), Highway Safety Improvement Program (HSIP-MPO), Surface Transportation Block Grant (STBG-MPO) and Transportation Alternatives (TA-MPO)

-- Kentucky programs: Surface Transportation Block Grant (STBG-MPO) and Transportation Alternatives (TA-MPO) - The administrative burden on project sponsors has been reduced and KIPDA is transitioning to online submittal of forms, applications, etc. - Funds available for planning studies were increased from 2% to 5% of the annual KY STBG-MPO program.
-Cost increases are now only available for projects that have previously been awarded funds through an MPO dedicated funding program. - The 20% cost increase threshold, requiring sponsors to submit additional paperwork for those cost increase requests, has been eliminated. - The rules for managing project schedules (i.e. delays and phase shifts) have been restructured to maintain accountability, while acknowledging the external factors for which sponsors have little to no control over. - The reporting and meeting requirements for Kentucky project sponsors were streamlined.
+This includes: - Indiana programs: Carbon Reduction Program (CRP-MPO), Congestion Mitigation and Air Quality (CMAQ-MPO), Highway Safety Improvement Program (HSIP-MPO), Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT-MPO), Surface Transportation Block Grant (STBG-MPO) and Transportation Alternatives (TA-MPO). - Kentucky programs: Carbon Reduction Program (CRP-MPO), Surface Transportation Block Grant (STBG-MPO) and Transportation Alternatives (TA-MPO). - The administrative burden on project sponsors has been reduced and KIPDA is transitioning to online submittal of forms, applications, etc. - Funds available for planning studies were increased from 2% to 5% of the annual KY STBG-MPO program.
+Cost increases are now only available for projects that have previously been awarded funds through an MPO dedicated funding program. - The 20% cost increase threshold, requiring sponsors to submit additional paperwork for those cost increase requests, has been eliminated. - The rules for managing project schedules (i.e. delays and phase shifts) have been restructured to maintain accountability, while acknowledging the external factors for which sponsors have little to no control over. - The reporting and meeting requirements for Kentucky project sponsors were streamlined. - As a result of TPC approving the Complete Streets Policy (CSP), all projects selected for their first commitment of MPO-dedicated federal funding starting with the 2022 Call for Projects shall adhere to this policy and are required to follow the Complete Streets Policy requirements and implementation process in the CSP.
+Projects approved for MPO-dedicated federal funding prior to 2022 should consider complying with the Complete Streets Policy where possible and are requested to provide related information during Quarterly Reviews, as required by the Project Management Guidebook.